microsoft/powerplatform-vscode/README.md

 ## Release Notes

+0.2.24:
+  - Known issues with .NET 6.0 on arm64 MacOS (aka M1 and Apple Silicone)
+    - Installing .NET 6.0 on M1 machiens breaks previous installations of .NET 5.0 prior to the November 2021 release of .NET 5.0, which breaks the prerequisites of this extension.
+Users who are planing to or who have already installed .NET 6.0 are recommended to uninstall .NET from the machine, then install **both** the arm64 and x64 versions of .NET 6.0
+    - Documentation on this .NET issue can be found at [.NET Support for macOS 11 and Windows 11 for Arm64 and x64](https://github.com/dotnet/sdk/issues/22380)
+    - Users who only have .NET 5.0 installed do not need to take any action.

 0.2.22:
   - pac CLI 1.9.8 (August refresh, see release notes on [nuget.org](https://www.nuget.org/packages/Microsoft.PowerApps.CLI/))
   - added pac CLI Linux support in terminal: on Windows 10, remote connect to WSL terminal (<https://code.visualstudio.com/docs/remote/wsl>)